 On November 4, 2013, the Company and Telstra entered into a share purchase agreement ("agreement") with West Crest Limited, the shareholder and the other shareholders of the Company.
-The Company and Telstra purchased 3,856,564 and 2,828,147 ordinary shares of the Company held by the shareholder in exchange for US\$75 million and US\$55 million, respectively, in cash to be paid in two installments.
+The Company and Telstra purchased 3,856,564 and 2,828,147 ordinary shares of the Company held by the shareholder in exchange for US\$75 million and US\$55 million, respectively, in cash to be paid in two installments ("West Crest Limited share purchase").
 The shareholder has resigned from the board of directors upon signing of the agreement.